Key Assumptions and Intentions of NVC

 Following are key assumptions that NVC practice is based on.
 Many traditions share these assumptions; NVC gives us concrete, powerful tools for putting them into practice.
 When we live based on these assumptions, self-connection and connection with others become increasingly possible and easy.

 - All human beings share the same needs: We all have the same needs, although the strategies we use to meet these needs may differ.
-Conflict occurs at the level of strategies, not at the level of needs.
+Conflict occurs at the level of strategies coupled with interpretations, not at the level of needs.

 - Feelings point to needs being met or unmet: Feelings may be triggered but not caused by others.
 Our feelings arise directly out of our experience of whether our needs seem to us met or unmet in a given circumstance.
 Our assessment of whether or not our needs are met almost invariably involves an interpretation or belief.
 When our needs are met, we may feel happy, satisfied, peaceful, etc. When our needs are not met, we may feel sad, scared, frustrated, etc.